muratk3n/thirdwave/en/2021/02/university-rosovksy.md

 survive in a democracy...

-Governance is another area in which American universities are unusual.
-The extensive role of private higher education must be a major factor, but that is clearly not the entire explanation.
-Public and private university governance in this country is quite similar, and differs in important respect from what might be called the “continental model.”
+Governance is another area in which American universities are unusual...
 The American system is unitary: ultimately one person—a president—is in charge.
 Typically, educational policy—curriculum, nature of degrees, selection of faculty, admissions, etc.—is initiated by or delegated to academics.
 But budgets, management of endowment, decisions on new programs, long-range plans, and similar matters are in the hands of a hierarchy headed by a president who is responsible to a board of trustees.
 Two points are noteworthy in this